udexon/UCollab/Q25_UCollab.md

-### UCollab (Universal Cloudless Collaborative Platform): Free Software Revolution 2.0 -- Cloning Commercial Software Services, from Search Engines to Social Networks
+### UCollab (Universal Cloudless Collaborative Platform): Free Software Revolution 2.0 -- Cloning Proprietary Software Services, from Search Engines to Social Networks

 - Imagine an alternate universe where Facebook is NOT run by Zuckerberg & company, BUT the Free Software Foundation.